 The net result is that to stay afloat and in the black, UK firms have to set aside solid chunks of time every week to chase late-paying clients.
-This could otherwise be spent pitching, promoting, and growing their business – precious time that can never be clawed back.
+This time could otherwise be spent pitching, promoting, and growing a business – precious time that can never be clawed back.

 What are the effects of late payment?

 Late payments are anything but a minor inconvenience.
-They can (and often do) have major consequences – not least lower profits and the inability to pay staff and suppliers on time.
+They can (and often do) have major consequences – not least the adverse effect on cash flow and the inability to pay staff and suppliers on time.

 Moreover, late payments can cost you your business.
-Last year, global provider of e-invoicing, invoice financing, and spend analytics, the Tungsten Network, surveyed 1,000 senior decision-makers in SMEs.
-23% said that late payments put them at risk of closure.
-And with these closures is the potential for scores of dreaded job losses, too.
+Research from Siemens Financial Services reported in Smallbusiness.co.uk found that late payments meant small businesses could not access up to up to £250 billion of cash they were entitled to.
+In 2015, a global provider of e-invoicing, invoice financing, and spend analytics, the Tungsten Network, surveyed 1,000 senior decision-makers in SMEs.
+About 23% said that late payments put them at risk of closure.
+And with these closures is the potential for scores of job losses, too.